-- [1] This is an appeal to the Rocky View County Subdivision and Development Appeal Board (the Board) from a decision of the Rocky View County Development Authority issued January 23, 2019.
-In this decision the Development Authority refused a development permit for a farm dwelling for an existing mobile home at 272056 Inverlake Road (the Lands). - [2] Upon notice being given, this appeal was heard on February 20, 2019 in Council Chambers of Rocky View County's County Hall, located at 262075 Rocky View Point, Rocky View County, Alberta. - [3] The Board heard submissions for this appeal in conjunction with 2019-SDAB-009 and 2019-SDAB-010.
+[1] This is an appeal to the Rocky View County Subdivision and Development Appeal Board (the Board) from a decision of the Rocky View County Development Authority issued January 23, 2019.
+In this decision the Development Authority refused a development permit for a home-based business, Type II, for a landscaping company at 272056 Inverlake Road (the Lands).

+[2] Upon notice being given, this appeal was heard on February 20, 2019 in Council Chambers of Rocky View County's County Hall, located at 262075 Rocky View Point, Rocky View County, Alberta.

+[3] The Board heard submissions for this appeal in conjunction with 2019-SDAB-008 and 2019-SDAB-010.